 There are a lot of assumptions made about Millennials, but a little known truth about the newly named largest employable workforce is that they place a high emphasis on work and family life.
 Meaning their time is not up for negotiation.

-In fact, a recent White House Economic Study highlighted in this blog found that roughly half of the Millennials surveyed reported it was important for them to live near friends and family; which compared to their Baby Boomer counterparts is up by twenty percent.
+In fact, a recent White House Economic Study found that roughly half of the Millennials surveyed reported it was important for them to live near friends and family; which compared to their Baby Boomer counterparts is up by twenty percent.

 Money Doesn’t Buy Happiness or Talent